telerik/kendo-ui-core/docs/framework/globalization/definecultureinfo.md

         name: "en-US",
 		// "numberFormat" defines general number formatting rules
         numberFormat: {
-            //numberFormat has only negative pattern unline the percent and currency
+            //numberFormat has only negative pattern unlike the percent and currency
             //negative pattern: one of (n)|-n|- n|n-|n -
             pattern: ["-n"],
             //number of decimal places